Home » Type » Bread » Socca (Farinata) – Chickpea Flour Flatbread Recipe

 Notes

-Using a 12 inch skillet, pan or baking dish will give you a thinner bread, while a 10 or 8 inch skillet will give you a slightly thicker bread.
-The one I have shown here is a 10 inch, bread was about 1/4 inch thick.
+Using a 12-inch skillet, pan, or baking dish will yield thinner bread, while a 10- or 8-inch skillet will yield slightly thicker bread.
+The bread I have shown here is a 10-inch loaf that is about 1/4 inch thick.

 If you don’t have an iron skillet, you can use any flat, shallow oven-safe baking dish.

-Chickpea flour (aka garbanzo bean flour or besan) can be found on-line, at most health conscious stores and at Indian and Middle Eastern markets.
+Chickpea flour (aka garbanzo bean flour or besan) can be found online, at most health-conscious stores, and in Indian and Middle Eastern markets.

-Nutritional information is calculated with 1 tablespoon olive oil included.
+Nutritional information is calculated with 1 tablespoon of olive oil included.

 1. Fantastic!
 I’m glad I got the updated recipe without the oil in the batter.
 This is a traditional recipe in my country (we eat it by having a slice of this underneath a slice of a napolitana pizza, or just on its own whilst waiting for pizza) and since living abroad I was out off by the amount of oil traditional recipes used.
 This will become a staple.
 Truth be said, cold the next morning with a cup of coffee is a great breakfast too!
 Thanks x